Wondermondo 🢖 Categories of wonders 🢖 Geological wonders 🢖 Volcanoes

 - Mount Nyiragongo (Congo DR) – at some moments this is the largest lava lake in the world;

-- Nyamuragira (Congo DR) – intermittent but with a possibility that it will become permanent lake now;
+- Mount Nyamuragira (Congo DR) – intermittent but with a possibility that it will become a permanent lake now;

-- Big Ben or Mawson Peak (Heard Islands);
+- Mawson Peak of Big Ben (Heard Islands);

 - Mount Belinda (South Sandwich Islands);

 Some volcanoes emit poisonous and also rammish gases which affect wide environs – this is a kind of frequent chemical attack.
-For example Mount Asphyxia (South Sandwich Islands) frequently emits suffocating gases which together with the huge amount of penguin guano in the island can make the stay in Zavodovski Island unbearable.
+For example, Mount Asphyxia (South Sandwich Islands) frequently emits suffocating gases which together with the huge amount of penguin guano on the island can make the stay on Zavodovski Island unbearable.
 Large "field of acid" has been formed by Benbow and Marum volcanoes (Vanuatu), Masaya (Nicaragua), Poás volcano (Costa Rica).

 Volcanoes exhibit interesting chemical properties rather frequently.

 These lakes may have bright, unusual colors.
-These colors change over the time, turning from white into bright blue or green.
-Very unusual are Kelimutu crater lakes (Indonesia) – three closely located lakes, where each of them has different color – from bright red to green and blue.
+These colors change over time, turning from white into bright blue or green.
+Very unusual are Kelimutu crater lakes (Indonesia) – three closely located lakes, where each of which has a different color – from bright red to green and blue.

 Even volcanic flames sometimes have unusual colors.
-Thus the burning sulphuric gases in Ijen Caldera (Indonesia) in the night have impressive blue color.
+Thus the burning sulphuric gases in Ijen Caldera (Indonesia) at the night have an impressive blue color.

 Below the waters of oceans are located very weird volcanoes.
-Thus Daikoku Sulphur Cauldron (Northern Mariana Islands) contains a unique pool of liquid sulphur, NW Eifuku Champagne Vent (Northern Mariana Islands) emits almost pure liquid carbon dioxide.
+Thus Daikoku Sulphur Cauldron (Northern Mariana Islands) contains a unique pool of liquid sulfur, and NW Eifuku Champagne Vent (Northern Mariana Islands) emits almost pure liquid carbon dioxide.

 Some volcanic formations have very unusual shape.
-For example, Molokini crater (Hawaii) is just a perfect, green crescent rising from the blue ocean.
-Somewhat similar, but on the land and even more imporessive is Fort Rock (United States, Oregon) which reminds ruins of a giant fortress.
-Suswa Volcano (Kenya) has unique double crater which looks like a deep pressed ring around its summit.
+For example, the Molokini crater (Hawaii) is just a perfect, green crescent rising from the blue ocean.
+Somewhat similar, but on the land and even more impressive is Fort Rock (United States, Oregon) which reminds ruins of a giant fortress.
+Suswa Volcano (Kenya) has a unique double crater that looks like a deep-pressed ring around its summit.